The Great Salt Lake fuels our weather, our wildlife, and our way of life. But it's disappearing — fast.

 Great Salt Lake Rising exists to protect and restore the Great Salt Lake as a vital source of life, health, and prosperity for Utah and beyond.
 Sixty percent of the world's saline lake area has been lost.
 No lake has ever been restored.
 Utah will be the first.

-GSL Rising is a public-private partnership 501(c)(3) that unifies and accelerates all lake restoration efforts — from phragmite removal and agricultural water transactions to municipal conservation and water rights purchases.
+GSL Rising is a public-private partnership 501(c)(3) that unifies and accelerates all lake restoration efforts — from phragmites removal and agricultural water transactions to municipal conservation and water rights purchases.
 We coordinate across 30+ organizations, agencies, and academic institutions to get more water to the lake.

 No community has ever successfully restored a saline lake.
 Utah will be the first.